 Assigned to the 13th Air Force, 18th Fighter Group, 12th Fighter Squadron.
 No known nose art or nickname.

 On August 30, 1943 took off from Fighter 2 (Kukum) on Guadalcanal on an escort mission for B-24 Liberators bombing Kahili Airfield (Buin).
 Over the target, Stratton was hit by anti-aircraft fire over the target, then entered combat with A6M Zeros over the target.
 Stratton claimed one shot down, but was hit from behind by another Zero, sustaining more damage.
 His wingman Moore chased this Zero away, but more attacked, and Moore again attempted to protect him.
 Unable to stop further attacks, Stratton's Airacobra was set on fire and crashed into the sea off the target.

-On April 18, 1943 "Yamamoto Mission" Stratton flew a P-38 Lightning on the flying top cover in the second flight, as element leader.
+Previously, during the April 18, 1943 "Yamamoto Mission" Stratton flew a P-38 Lightning on the flying top cover in the second flight, as element leader.